Thomas Herbert Johnson: Early career

 The publication of the Literary History helped to establish that America had its own literature, with writers who were distinctly American and wrote on American themes.
-Subsequently, American professors were invited to European universities to establish courses on American Literature.
+Subsequently, American professors were invited to European universities to establish courses on American literature.

 Later career

 Johnson was invited by Harvard University Press to work on a new edition of Emily Dickinson.
 R. W. Franklin, in his introduction to the 1998 Variorum edition, described Johnson’s 1955 edition as "a landmark in Dickinson studies [...] an outstanding achievement [...] essential to Dickinson scholarship for over forty years."

-In 1966, his last major work, The Oxford Companion to American History, was published.
-Alexander R. Butler, in his review in The New Republic, wrote that "the book invites browsing" for which Johnson has set an exceptionally high standard for his possible successors. [...]
-He has the ability to suggest with a few words a wild variety of historical viewpoints so that the biographies and articles, short though they do not emphasize the facts themselves but the interpretations of the facts."
+In 1966, his last work, The Oxford Companion to American History, was published.